idpartner-app/auth0-social-connection/README.md

 We've included a few helpful scripts in a `Makefile` that should help you build, test, and submit a quality integration.
 You can develop your Action locally and use the commands below to lint, test, and deploy to a tenant.

 The commands below require Docker to be installed and running on your local machine (though no direct Docker experience is necessary).
 Download and install Docker [using these steps for your operating system](https://docs.docker.com/get-docker/).

 * `make test` - this will run the Jest spec file explained above, along with a few other integrity checks.
 * `make lint` - this will check and format your JS code according to our recommendations.
 * `make deploy_init` - use this command to initialize deployments to a test tenant.
 You will need to [create a machine-to-machine application](https://auth0.com/docs/get-started/auth0-overview/create-applications/machine-to-machine-apps) authorized for the Management API with permissions `read:connections`, `update:connections`, `delete:connections`, and `create:connections`.
-* `make deploy_get_token` - use this command after `deploy_init` to generate an access token
+* `make deploy_get_token` - use this command after `make deploy_init` to generate an access token
 * `make deploy_create` - use this command to create a new connection based on the current integration files.
 If this successfully completes, you will see a URL in your terminal that will allow you to enable applications and try the connection.
 * `make deploy_update` - use this command to update the created connection based on the current integration files.
 * `make deploy_delete` - use this command to destoy the connection.